Set Up SSH for Multiple Git Accounts: GitHub & GitLab Guide

 cat ~/.ssh/id_rsa_gitlab.pub

-Create or edit the SSH config file:
+Create or edit your SSH config file:

 nvim ~/.ssh/config

-Add the following configurations:
+Add the following configuration:

 # GitHub